nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 These are mapped to linear sections of storage, directly embedded into the parent collection.
-That means that if no `ref` or `ptr` indirections are involved, they are allocated on the stack.
-(This is nothing new, it was always true for every Nim version and memory management mode.)
+That means that if no `ref` or `ptr` indirections are involved, they are allocated on the stack -- this is nothing new, it was always true for every Nim version and memory management mode.

 The reason why these can be embedded directly is simple: They are of a fixed size that is known at compile-time.